rust-lang/wg-async/src/vision/status_quo/alan_iteratively_regresses.md

 The DDSplit service is being developed on a Linux machine, so Alan is able use the `perf` tool to gather sampling-based profiling data the async/await port of DDSplit.

-Looking at a [flamegraph][] for the call stacks, Alan  identified many calls into the memory allocator, and many calls to `memcpy`.
+Looking at a [flamegraph][] for the call stacks, Alan identified two sources of execution time overhead that he did not expect: calls into the memory allocator (`malloc`) with about 1% of the execution time, and calls to move values in memory (`memcpy`), with about 8% of execution time.

 [flamegraph]: https://crates.io/crates/flamegraph